Ḥarsusi language: General information

 Because the Harasis people were for centuries the only human inhabitants of Jiddat al-Harasis, the language developed in relative isolation.
 However, as most Harasis children now attend Arabic-language schools and are literate in Arabic, Harsusi is spoken less in the home, meaning that it is not being passed down to future generations.
 Though the discovery of oil in the area and the conservation project for the re-introduced oryx herd have provided many job opportunities for Harsusi men, these factors have also caused many Harasis to speak Arabic and Mehri in addition to or in place of Harsusi.
-These pressures led one researcher to conclude in 1981 that "within a few generations Harsusi will be replaced by Arabic, more specifically by the Omani Arabic standard dialect" though this has not yet materialized.
+Harry Stroomer wrote that it was "probably extinct" These pressures led one researcher to conclude in 1981 that "within a few generations Harsusi will be replaced by Arabic, more specifically by the Omani Arabic standard dialect" though this has not yet materialized.

 UNESCO has categorised Harsusi as a language that is "definitely endangered".

 Phonology

 Consonants

 The pharyngeal consonant /ʕ/ only exists possibly because of the influence of Omani Arabic.

+/ɬˤ/ may frequently be voiced as [ɮˤ] when in intervocalic positions.

+The voiceless palato-alveolar emphatic fricative /ʃˤ/ does not occur in many words in Harsusi.